 The Board of Directors determines the independence of its members based on the standards specified by The Nasdaq Stock Market LLC ("Nasdaq").
 The Board is not required to be comprised of a majority of independent directors because Coca-Cola Consolidated qualifies as a "controlled company" under the Nasdaq listing standards.
-Coca-Cola Consolidated qualifies as a controlled company because more than 50% of its voting power is controlled by the Company's Chairman and Chief Executive Officer (the "Controlling Stockholder").
-Nasdaq adopted its "controlled company" rule in recognition of the fact that a majority stockholder may control the selection of directors and certain key decisions of a company through his or her ownership rights.
+Coca-Cola Consolidated qualifies as a controlled company because more than 50% of the voting power for the election of directors is controlled by the Company's Chairman and Chief Executive Officer (the "Controlling Stockholder").
+Nasdaq adopted its "controlled company" rule in recognition of the fact that a majority stockholder may control the selection of directors and certain key decisions of a company through the stockholder's ownership rights.